leangjia/blender_docs/trunk/blender_docs/manual/animation/armatures/bones/editing/extrude.rst

 each extruded tip will produce *two new bones*, having the same name except for the "_L"/ "_R" suffix (for left/right, see the :ref:`naming conventions <armature-editing-naming-conventions>`).
-The "_L" bone behaves like the single one produced by the default extrusion -- you can move/rotate/scale it exactly the same way.
+The "_L" bone behaves like the single one produced by the default extrusion -- you can move, rotate or scale it exactly the same way.
 The "_R" bone is its mirror counterpart (along the armature's local X axis), see Fig. :ref:`fig-rig-bone-mirror`.